jhu99/NetCoffee2/README.md

 -beta	beta used for the rate of conserved protein in a same network

 -alph   alph for sequence and topology similarity， default=0.5

--evalue	evalue used to pick the sequence similarity which has a lower e-value than evalue, default=1e-7

 -inputnet	A mandatory option.
 The path of an input file.